SAP/automated-usage-tracking-tool/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP/automated-usage-tracking-tool)](https://api.reuse.software/info/github.com/SAP/automated-usage-tracking-tool)

-# automated usage tracking tool
+# Automated Usage Tracking Tool

 ## About this project

-The automated usage tracking tool is designed with a user-focused approach, utilizing a Customer Data Cloud tenant, to monitor the activity on Customer Experience Inovation and Automation's tools.
-Its purpose is to gather data on tool use, generate in-depth reports, and provide insights into tool performance and possible enhancements.
-This is an open source project as we believe in transparency and accessibility.
-The client code of the usage tracker should be easily accessible to users of the tools like https://github.com/SAP/sap-customer-data-cloud-toolkit and https://github.com/SAP/sap-customer-data-cloud-accelerator.
+The Automated Usage Tracking Tool is designed to help developers track user interactions within their JavaScript and TypeScript applications using [SAP Customer Data Cloud](https://help.sap.com/docs/SAP_CUSTOMER_DATA_CLOUD).

+By integrating this tool, you can gather insights into how users interact with various features of your application, which can be invaluable for improving user experience and making data-driven decisions.

+### Key features

+- **Consent Management**: The tool provides built-in methods to request user consent for tracking, ensuring compliance with privacy regulations.
+- **Feature Usage Tracking**: Easily track how often specific features of your application are used.
+- **Customizable Storage**: Optionally specify a custom storage name for tracking data.
+- **Web and CLI Support**: The tool supports both web and command-line interface (CLI) applications.
+- **Theme Support**: For web applications, you can apply the [`sap_horizon`](#themes) theme to the consent dialog for a consistent look and feel.

 ## Requirements and Setup

-This tool is ready to use by Javascript/Typescript client applicarions after importing and install it from NPM.
+This tool is ready to use by JavaScript/Typescript client applications after importing and installing it from NPM.

 ### Create a new project